MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 To respect a request from @Tomas regarding oversharing, I will be updating this guide retrospectively.
 Once a round concludes, I will add my specific research and observations.
 Each round will be organized into its own dedicated folder.

+## Updates

+I have updated the following two folders on the rounds so far.
+- [Round 1](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201), with notes on what I did and how I f-cked up my own submission
+- [Round 2](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/tree/main/Round%201), with notes on the current round and how I intend on improving my submission.

 ## Quick steps if you're new or feeling lost

 If you're completely new and just need a place to start, use the pages below as an index.
 Otherwise, I recommend reading the rest of the guide as well.